ffund/ml-sys-ops/docs/project.md

 For now, you may reserve up to 6 hours at a time on these bare metal nodes.
 (Once we get closer to the end of the semester, this time limit will be smaller.)

+## What you should be working on now

+Updated 4/10
+{: .label .label-yellow}

+* **Mode training team member**: develop the model training infrasructure/platform, e.g. the basic setup for experiment tracking.
+Put together a minimal model for other team members to develop against (for example: your base model with the correct classification head on top, without actually training it).
+* **Model serving and evaluation team member**: develop the model serving/evaluation/monitoring platform.
+Set up a serving endpoint using the minimal model.
+Start preparing specific data sets for offline evaluations.
+* **Data team member**: Prepare the data ingestion pipeline (for some, this is more involved than others).
+Make sure to set aside some "late" data for evaluation and for simulating production data.
+Set up persistent storage for other team members to use (block storage for application, object store for large training data sets).
+* **Continuous X team member**: Work with other teams to identify infrastructure provisioning and bootstrapping needs, and start to de-duplicate these.